nico-synnax/synnax-fork/README.md

   Python, and TypeScript.
 - [Console](console) - A data-visualization and graphical control application for macOS and Windows.
+- [Core](core) - The core Synnax server, which integrates Aspen and Cesium to provide a unified telemetry system.
 - [Documentation Site](docs/site) - The code for the Synnax documentation website.
 - [Technical Documentation](docs/tech) - Technical documentation such as RFCs and contribution guides.